All Episodes

 Every single slice and dice and piece of it.

-I'm so sorry, I wandered away from your original question.
+I wandered away from your original question.

-If I knew that they knew that the population the sensible strategy, yeah, the sensible strategy in the world is to stay home and make your government as small as humanly possible.
+The sensible strategy, yeah, the sensible strategy in the world is to stay home and make your government as small as humanly possible.

-Because uh the initiation of the use of force is immoral, and so yeah, we they're a multi-generational project for humanity, just as the end of slavery was a multi-generational project, the multi-generational project for humanity is to keep reducing the size and power of government so that people can come up with voluntary, i.e.
+The multi-generational project for humanity is to keep reducing the size and power of government so that people can come up with voluntary, i.e., quality solutions to social problems.

-So yeah, the idea that you can just race around the world and you can pass the laws that took thousands of years of trial and error to develop in your country and just impose them on other countries.
+So, yeah, the idea that you can just race around the world and you can pass the laws that took thousands of years of trial and error to develop in your country and just impose them on other countries.

-So you go through that process, you know, because they would put them in jail or to hang them or guillotine them or draw and quarter them, or you know, whatever it is.
+So, you go through that process, you know, because they would put them in jail or to hang them or guillotine them or draw and quarter them or, you know, whatever it is.

-And so after you go through that process for a couple of hundred years, you have a particular kind of society.
+And so, after you go through that process for a couple of hundred years, you have a particular kind of society.

-And you can't just take the laws from that society and then just take them to some other continent where people haven't gone through that process and they haven't had that winter whittling of the those with the least forethought.
+And you can't just take the laws from that society and then just take them to some other continent where people haven't gone through that process and they haven't had that winter whittling of those with the least forethought.

 And you can't just drop the law books on that country and have it be like your country.

-Uh but again, they didn't know or understand this.
+But again, they didn't know or understand this.

-you know, a significant amount of counterproductive I mean it's hard to call it foolishness because they were acting according to the beliefs of their day, and it took uh what, Watson and Crick in the 1950s, it took for them to get the double helix structure of DNA while playing an inordinate amount of table tennis, if I remember from the book.
+And it took Watson and Crick in the 1950s for them to get the double helix structure of DNA while playing an inordinate amount of table tennis, if I remember from the book.

-It just doesn't uh it doesn't work that way.
+It just doesn't work that way.

 And so we've sort of gave them a gift, not knowing where it would lead.

-And fr so free speech would allow for the communication of effective ideas about human nature, biology, genetics, culture, so you'd have free speech about it.
+And so free speech would allow for the communication of effective ideas about human nature, biology, genetics, culture.

 But all charity must be voluntary and must be based on a free speech access to the truth.